semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 import TabItem from '@theme/TabItem';
 import VideoTutorial from '@site/src/components/VideoTutorial';

 Jobs get stuff done.
-This page explains how jobs work, how you can configure them, and what settings are available.
+This page explains how jobs and blocks work, how you can configure them, and what settings are available.

 ## Job lifecycle {#job-lifecycle}

-Jobs run arbitrary shell commands inside a dedicated environment called [agent](./pipelines#agents).
+Jobs run arbitrary shell commands inside a dedicated environment called an [agent](./pipelines#agents).
 Agents are ephemeral Docker containers, Kubernetes pods, or x86/ARM VMs running Linux, macOS, or [Windows] (TODO: link to self-hosted)

 When a job is scheduled, the following happens:

-1. **Allocate agent from pool**: pick a suitable agent from the warm pool of agents.
+1. **Allocate agent**: pick a suitable agent from the warm pool of agents
-2. **Initialize environment**: execute setup steps such as importing environment variables, loading SSH keys, mounting [secrets](#secrets), and installing the [Semaphore toolbox](#toolbox)
+2. **Initialize**: execute setup steps such as importing environment variables, loading SSH keys, mounting [secrets](#secrets), and installing the [Semaphore toolbox](#toolbox)
-3. **Run commands**: execute your commands inside the agent
+3. **Run commands**: execute your commands
-4. **End job and save logs**: the job activity log is exported and saved for future inspection
+4. **End job and save logs**: the job activity log is saved for future inspection
-5. **Destroy agent**: the used agent is discarded, along with all its files
+5. **Destroy agent**: the used agent is *discarded*, along with all its contents

 ![Job Lifecycle](./img/job-lifecycle.jpg)

-:::info
+:::note

 Agents can be non-ephemeral when using [self-hosted agents].